azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-unguided-Intelligent-analytics.md

 3. Add a Collection.
 The pricing tier should be left at Standard with the Throughput at 1000.

-*Exit criteria*:
+_Exit criteria_:

 - You can view your Collection in the Azure Portal.

-### Task 7: Provision Azure Search
+### Task 8: Provision Azure Search

 In this section, you will create an Azure Search instance.

-*Tasks to complete*:
+_Tasks to complete_:

 1. Provision a new instance of Azure Search in the same resource group and region as your other services, at the Basic Pricing tier.

-*Exit criteria*:
+_Exit criteria_:

 - You can view your Azure Search instance in the Azure Portal.

-### Task 8: Create Stream Analytics job
+### Task 9: Create Stream Analytics job

 In this section, you will create the Stream Analytics Job that will be used to read chat messages from the Event Hub and write them to Azure Cosmos DB.

-*Tasks to complete*:
+_Tasks to complete_:

 1. Provision a new Stream Analytics Job in the same region as your other resources.

 2. Add an Input to it that reads from your second Event Hub (the one used for archival).
 The serialization should be JSON/UTF8.

 3. Add an Output to the Job that targets your Collection in DocumentDB.
-The Partition Key should be sessionid (all lowercase) and the Document ID messageid (all lower case).
+The Collection name pattern should match your Cosmos DB collection you created, and the Document ID should be messageid (all lower case).

+4. Create **two** Power BI outputs, one with a Dataset/Table name of Messages, and the other TrendingSentiment.

-4. Add a Query that selects all data from the Event Hub and sends it to DocumentDB.
+5. Add a Query that selects all data from the Event Hub and sends it to DocumentDB.

-*Exit criteria*:
+6. Add to the query to also select all into the Power BI output that contains the Messages dataset.

+7. Finally, add to the query to select the average score and TimeStamp, grouped by a 5-minute tumbling window, into the Power BI output that contains the TrendingSentiment dataset.

+_Exit criteria_:

 - You can view your Stream Analytics instance in the Azure Portal.

-### Task 9: Start the Stream Analytics Job
+### Task 10: Start the Stream Analytics Job

 In this section, you will run the Stream Analytics Job that will be used to read chat messages from the Event Hub, and write them to Azure Cosmos DB.

-*Tasks to complete*:
+_Tasks to complete_:

 1. Start the Stream Analytics Job.

-*Exit criteria*:
+_Exit criteria_:

 - Your Job starts without error.

-### Task 10: Provision an Azure Storage account
+### Task 11: Provision an Azure Storage account

 The EventProcessorHost requires an Azure Storage Account that it will use to manage its state among multiple instances.
 In this section, you create that Storage Account.

-*Tasks to complete*:
+_Tasks to complete_:

 1. Provision a resource model based Storage Account of type Standard LRS in the same Location and Resource Group as your other services.

-*Exit criteria*:
+_Exit criteria_:

 - You can view your Storage Account in the Portal.

-### Task 11: Provision Cognitive Services
+### Task 12: Provision Cognitive Services

 To provision access to the Text Analytics API (which provides sentiment analysis features), you will need to provision a Cognitive Services account.

-*Tasks to complete*:
+_Tasks to complete_:

 1. Provision a Text Analytics API in the same Location and Resource Group as your other services.
 Take note of the value of KEY 1.